 If you are wondering when the best time to visit Hokkaido is, we’ve got the answers for you.
 Whether you want to hike under clear skies or throw yourself down a ski slope, we’ve got you covered with our handy guide.

-The Best Time to Visit Hokkaido, Japan
+When is the Best Time to Visit Hokkaido?

-Weather in Hokkaido in January
+Hokkaido Weather in January

 The temperature barely gets above minus figures.
 Let’s put that into relative terms: the average temperature is -4°C. Freezing.
 Eastern Hokkaido sees even colder temperatures.